Jaya Jaya Jaya Jaya Hey: Plot

 This is witnessed by Rajesh's mother and Jaya's parents are called over.
 The issue is settled with Jaya and Rajesh being forced to apologise to each other.
 Ani and Rajesh conspire to make Jaya believe Rajesh changed for good so he can impregnate her and confine her to a family life.
 Jaya eventually becomes pregnant, believing Rajesh has changed.
 She gets suspicious, however, when, at a doctor's visit, Rajesh shows signs of having been secretly trying to get her pregnant.
 She confronts Rajesh, who confesses.
 This shocks her, following which her blood pressure spikes and leads her into a miscarriage.

 Both Jaya's and Rajesh's family blame Jaya for the miscarriage.
 She walks out on them and starts living in a women's hostel with her brother's help.
 She attempts to open a tailoring unit but has trouble securing a loan as she did not complete her degree.
 Meanwhile, the video of Jaya's and Rajesh's fight goes viral after the phone repairmen uploads it online.
 Humiliated, Rajesh attempts for a divorce.
 His business also starts losing customers to his rival whom he refused to help earlier.

 In the family court, the presiding judge initially berates Jaya for assaulting Rajesh, believing him to be innocent.
 But the truth comes to light when Jaya says that the divorce case reached the court only because Jaya was unaware of it as Rajesh did not consult her.
-Rajesh reveals his chauvinistic nature in the courtroom, in front of the female judge.
+Rajesh reveals his chauvinistic nature in the courtroom, in front of the judge, who is a woman.
 She calls out Rajesh on his lack of knowledge of a woman's needs and role in a family and says that a woman requires equality, liberty and justice in a healthy family.
 She then tells the duo to sort everything out.
 Jaya signs the divorce papers.
 She then says that she sells her chicken at a lower price than him, revealing that she took over Rajesh's rival's poultry farm after Rajesh had refused to buy it.
 Her business decisions led to her company getting higher profits.
-Jaya beat off Rajesh's goons who had come to intimidate the previous owner to increase his prices.
+Jaya beats up Rajesh's goons who had come to intimidate the previous owner to increase his prices.